satyu-a/Detection-Lab/README.md

 > [!NOTE]
 > All configuration files are included in the repository so you can just download and use them if you wish to.
+> Also the widows defender is completely disabled.
+After you are done with the lab, make sure to enable it for security reasons.